-Survival with Optune + TMZ vs TMZ alone was significantly better at the 2- and 5-year landmark analyses1
+Survival with Optune + TMZ vs TMZ alone was significantly higher at the 2-year landmarkanalysis and remained higher at 5 years1,2

 Median OS was significantly extended with Optune—by nearly 5 months (P<0.001)1